sauccjy/GPU-H2H/README.md

 'GraphName' represents the graph;

-'Partition Height' represents total partition Tree Height you used;
+'Partition Height' represents the partition Tree Height you used;

 'ChangeToGlobalHeight' represents the layer switch to CPU-Global Contraction;

-'useGPUContract' is a bool type, if useGPUContract == 0, then contract on CPU, and ==1 on GPU;
+'useGPUContract' is a bool type, if useGPUContract == 0, then contract on CPU, and == 1 on GPU;

 'useGPUConstruct' is a bool type too, if useGPUConstruct == 0, then construct on CPU, and == 1 on GPU;